suchipi/run-on-server/README.md

 {
   requireFrom?: string,
   idMappings?: { [key: string]: Function | String },
+  cors?: boolean,
 }
 ```

 If `requireFrom` is present, it will specify the starting folder for top-level `require` calls in the code passed to `runOnServer`.
 For instance, If you set `requireFrom` to "/Users/suchipi/Code/run-on-server", then you would be able to load "/Users/suchipi/Code/run-on-server/foo.js" with `require("./foo")`.
 If you don't specify a `requireFrom`, it will default to the server's current working directory.

 `idMappings` is used in conjunction with a babel plugin to restrict the server so that it can only run code that appeared in your source.
 For more info, see the [README for babel-plugin-run-on-server](https://github.com/suchipi/run-on-server/blob/master/packages/babel-plugin/README.md).

+The server will allow CORS requests from all origins by default.
+To override this behavior, pass `cors` as `false.`

 ### `createClient(url: string) => Function`